-For years, humanity has envisioned and dreamed of a future with autonomous and flying vehicles, a clean and safe environment, and a healthy, extended life.
+For decades, humanity envisioned and dreamed of a technology-enabled future.
+One with autonomous transportation, flying vehicles, a clean and safe environment and a healthy, extended life.

-Today, more than sixty years after John McCarthy coined the term “artificial intelligence” to describe the science and engineering of making machines intelligent, and after surviving two so-called “AI winters” (in the 1970s and 1980s when progress was slow, and the commercial impact was disappointing), the recent advancements in the field suggest that this future is on its way.
+Today, more than 60 years after John McCarthy coined the term “artificial intelligence” to describe the science and engineering of making machines intelligent, and after surviving two so-called “AI winters,” recent advancements suggest that the once-distant future of our dreams is becoming a reality.

-Recent years have revealed an increasing number of cases where AI beats humans in narrow domains such as playing the game Go.
-Although Artificial General Intelligence (or AGI, ‘thinking machines‘ that are comparable and may even be better than the human mind) still belongs to the distant future, researchers in the field believe that machines are slowly coming closer to human levels at performing ‘simple’ tasks, such as understanding naturally spoken language.
 In fact, one of the most common applications of AI today is speech recognition.
-Personal virtual assistants such as Alexa, Siri, Cortana and Google Assistant can understand speech and respond to it accordingly.
-The biggest breakthrough in speech recognition thus far has come from IBM, who has managed to reduce the error rate in conversational speech recognition to 5.5%.
-The human error rate is at 5.1%.
+Personal virtual assistants like Alexa, Siri, Cortana and Google Assistant can understand speech and respond to it accordingly.
+The biggest breakthrough in speech recognition thus far has come from IBM, which has managed to reduce the error rate in conversational speech recognition to 5.5% (relative to the human error rate is of 5.1%).

-Aside from speech recognition, current applications of AI include predictive technologies found in self-driving cars and search engines.
-Companies such as Netflix and Pandora are also using AI to improve their products and services.
+Other existing AI applications include predictive technologies found in early self-driving cars and search engines.
+Companies such as Netflix and Pandora are also using AI to improve content recommendations.

-An AI-future is inevitable.
-This prompts the question: What are the paradigms of applying AI in the coming years?
+If an AI-future is inevitable, then we must identify and study the paradigms of applying AI in the coming years.

-In the distant future, an AI-human hybrid may be possible or even necessary, so we can increase our mental skills and master scientific challenges.
-This hybrid may also extend to combining our bodies with artificial ones, allowing us to improve our physical abilities.
+It’s realistic to envision an AI-human hybrid that increases our mental skills and masters scientific challenges.
+This hybrid may also extend to combining our bodies with artificial devices that enable us to improve our physical or cognitive abilities.

-The internet has enabled us to connect, share and engage without time, location or other physical constraints.
-And now, there’s a craze about bots that’s being driven by humankind’s current favorite communication technology: messaging apps.
-Conversational interfaces allow us to engage chatbots, although the technology is yet to have social intelligence.
-It still lacks the broad understanding of each engagement’s context to create a meaningful and valuable interaction with the user.
+The internet enables us to connect, share and engage without time, location or other physical constraints.
+And now, bots are poised to change humankind’s favorite communication technology: messaging apps.
+However, while conversational interfaces allow us to engage chatbots, the technology still lacks the broad understanding of individual conversational context to create a meaningful and valuable interaction with the user.

 However, Gartner predicts that conversational AI, when used properly with visual solutions and UX, will supersede today’s cloud and mobile-first paradigm by 2021.

-Moreover, conversational AI is currently primarily used facing towards users.
-But, looking at it from an angle of business processes automation, I expect a much bigger use in bot-to-bot communication in the next 2 to 3 years.
+Although conversational AI is primarily deployed in customer- or user-facing applications, I expect a much bigger use in bot-to-bot communication across business applications throughout the next 2 to 3 years.
 This type of bot will result in a true personal assistant.

 Bot-to-bot communication will be the most used form of interaction involving bots.
 It will extract the real value from these systems, providing access to information sets that couldn’t be provided by user-facing interactions, and even less by competitive services at scale in the past.

-As a result, mass individualization will change the way products are made.
-Besides a constant customer feedback loop, new offerings will be created automatically based on an individual’s current and future needs.
-Web applications will be able to serve and produce specific items on the fly, via bot-to-bot communication and real-time customer engagement.
+Mass individualization will change the way products are made.
+New offerings will automatically be created based on an individual’s current and future needs.
+Web applications will serve and produce specific items on the fly, via bot-to-bot communication and real-time customer engagement.
 This trend will lead us to a world where machines are deeply integrated into our everyday lives.